potato-kitty/EasyInv/README.md

 5. Since COCO 2017 is a open source dataset, we submit our image chosen script "choose_img.py" together with codes instead.
 Anyone who have download the COCO 2017 dataset can extract images we used by this script from the testing and validation set.

+# Implement our method on your own inversion framework
+If you have already implement DDIM inversion, please check example.py for applying our methods to improve it.
+As we mentioned, this is really easy.

 # Reference
 Part of our codes are based on following two projects:
 1. [prompt-to-prompt](https://github.com/google/prompt-to-prompt)